gethyperai/hypercode/README.md

 ## Wrapping Up

 With Hypercode, integrating live, structured responses in specific `types` from language models into your application has never been easier.
-By handling the complexity of managing the `contexts` and response formatting, Hypercode empowers you to focus on creating dynamic and intelligent features that enhance user experience.
-With the powerful `search` feature, developers can perform nuanced search across integrated third-party data sources and internal documents to get the most relevant results from the context.
+By handling the complexity of managing the `contexts` and response formatting, Hypercode empowers you to focus on creating dynamic and intelligent features that enhance the user experience.
+With the powerful `search` feature, developers can perform nuanced searchs across integrated third-party data sources and internal documents to get the most relevant results from the context.

 Remember, the examples provided are just a starting point.
 The potential uses of Hypercode are limited only by your imagination and the needs of your application.
 Whether you're building smart assistants, data analysis tools, content generators, or any other AI-driven application, Hypercode is designed to streamline your workflow and bring the power of LLMs to your fingertips.